gustavosbarroso/Solaris/README.md

 Solaris was developed during the undergraduate course:

-**EX067 – Development and Prototyping of Social Impact Projects in a Maker Environment**

-(*Desenvolvimento e prototipagem de projetos de impacto social em ambiente Maker*)
+**EX067 – Development and Prototyping of Social Impact Projects in a Maker Environment** (*Desenvolvimento e prototipagem de projetos de impacto social em ambiente Maker*)

 **University of Campinas (UNICAMP)**
 **First Semester of 2025**

-The course focuses on project development methodologies, maker-space prototyping, and proof-of-concept validation for products and services with potential social impact.
+The course focuses on project-development methodologies, maker-space prototyping, and proof-of-concept validation for products and services with potential social impact.

+As part of this initiative, the Solaris team proposed, designed, modeled, prototyped, and experimentally evaluated a low-cost solar thermal concentrator.

 ---